liudianpeng/run-kvm/README.md

 To be able to connect via the spicy/spicec client, you must also set a passphrase to the network connection.
 Using spicy you can pass through your local USB devices to the VM just like they are connected.
+To install the spice client, install the spice-client-gtk package

+    $ sudo apt-get install spice-client-gtk

 Encrypted Disk Images